-Through the Warwick Nest project, we want to support our students in creating a student-centred, sustainable low carbon building on campus, whilst exploring how students can be more involved in their own teaching and learning: acting as co-producers.
+Through the Warwick Nest project, we want to support our students in creating a student-centred, sustainable, low-carbon building on campus, whilst exploring how students can be more involved in their own teaching and learning through acting as co-producers.

 We are working with the student society Engineers Without Borders Warwick, IATL and an external architect to make this a reality.
 There’s much to gain from this project, including:

 - Encouraging collaboration not only between staff and students, but between many different University departments.

 - Challenging the University to think differently about how support services like Estates can work with students and academics.

 - Giving the students involved the opportunity to shape their learning and our campus, developing key skills which will go on to benefit them in the workplace.